daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 });
 ```

-At this point your `app.js` should look something like this:
+At this point your `app.js` should look, more or less, something like this:

 ```
 var express = require('express');